ministryofjustice/Claim-for-Crown-Court-Defence/docs/development.md

 $ rake db:restore['tmp/production/20201013214202_dump.psql']
 ```

-Alternatively, if dump files already exist for the environment you can list them - `db:dump:list_s3_dumps` - and then copy the one you want locally - they listed most recent first.
-You can also use `db:dump:list_s3_dumps` task to retrieve time-limited presigned s3 urls that can be used to download the file.
+Alternatively, if dump files already exist for the environment you can list them - `db:dump:list_s3_dumps` - and then copy the one you want locally - they are listed with most recent first.

  ### Deleting dump files